 THE MIKE COTTON SOUND – Harlem Shuffle (1967)

-In keeping with the policy of booking one “big” band per month and 3 or 4 local attractions, The Voids hailed from Weston-Super-Mare.
-This incidentally wasn’t their first appearance in Bridgwater as they had played the Top Twenty in 1966.
+In keeping with the policy of booking one “big” band per month and then 3 or 4 local attractions, The Voids hailed from Weston-Super-Mare.
+This incidentally wasn’t their first appearance in Bridgwater as they had played the Top Twenty Club on 4th July 1966 during the latter part of it’s tenure in the town.

 Safety Catch played clean soul music at the New Market Discotheque on Monday including “007” and “Raise Your Hand”.
 The Safety Catch, may well have been “PHILIPS” Recording Artists, but with no disrepect, they were also “Taunton’s Top Group!” which has never been a guarantee for rock n’roll stardom.
 No doubt another bunch of local boys trying to make good but sadly not succeeding..